philnash/babelfish/README.md

 This application is an example application that uses [browser built-in AI](https://developer.chrome.com/docs/ai/built-in) to create an English-Spanish translation application in the browser.

+> [!WARNING]
+> This is experimental browser technology.
+If you want to build great server-side AI experiences, check out [Langflow](https://www.langflow.org/).

 ## Running the application

 At the time of publishing, the best experience is in Chrome Canary with the right flags to enable [the Prompt API with multimodal capabilities](https://developer.chrome.com/docs/ai/prompt-api).

 Clone the application: